 Radio, with its human voice to convince, can be used to persuade and influence listeners.

-As the original social media influences, DJ endorsements work well to build trust, drive business and website traffic.
+As the original social media influences, DJ endorsements work well to build trust, drive business and website traffic for advertisers.

 Radio and DJ endorsements are great at reaching a large number of consumers and getting them to your location, and can be customized by brand:

 The U.S. 12+ population base increased from 308.6 million in 2010 to 328.6 million in 2019 according to the U.S. Census Bureau.
 This has been a key factor in radio'â€™'s ability to grow the AM/FM radio audience base by nearly 10 million listeners over that same time span, from 239.8 million to 249.7 million.
 Radio'â€™'s penetration of the 12+ demo remains high at 90%.

 With the plethora of new media choices, radio still offers near universal coverage of the broad 12+ demo, underscoring radio's appeal to listeners young and old.

 From The Ephron Letter, 06/05, "Reach Trumps Frequency":

-The average consumer spends nearly 42 hours annually in traffic during peak hours.* Despite newer technologies evolving as options for in-car entertainment, on-the-go consumers still prefer radio as their top in-car selection.
+The average consumer spends nearly 41 hours annually in traffic during peak hours.1 Despite newer technologies evolving as options for in-car entertainment, on-the-go consumers still prefer radio as their top in-car selection.